-This CoC only refers to an ethical behaviour for the purposes of the RIPE activities.
-It is not meant to define legal or illegal activities, which are defined by the relevant, applicable national law.
+This CoC only refers to ethical behaviour for the purposes of RIPE activities.
+It is not meant to define legal or illegal activities, which are covered in the relevant national laws.

-If the RIPE CoC Team is alerted to acts that should be reported to and investigated by the relevant authorities, they will ask the reporter to make a report to them.
-If necessary, the CoC Team or RIPE NCC staff may relay the report.
+If the RIPE CoC Team is alerted to acts that should be reported to the authorities, it will ask the reporter to do so.
+The CoC Team or RIPE NCC staff may relay the report or make their own if necessary.

 Behaviour

 RIPE participants should be open, considerate, and respectful.
-These behaviours help us discuss and progress work so that we can understand each other and work towards consensus outcomes.

-Desired Behaviours

-Behaviours that reinforce these values contribute to a positive environment, some of these are listed below.
-Please note that while these behaviours have been provided to show how we expect people to behave, but it is the unacceptable behaviours below that may constitute a violation of the CoC:
+This helps us to understand each other so that we can discuss issues and reach consensus.
+Behaviours that reinforce these values help to keep RIPE a positive environment to work and interact in.
+We have listed some of these positive behaviours below:

-Being open.
-Members of the community are open to collaboration.
+Open.
+We are open to collaboration with others.

 Focusing on what is best for the community.
-We're respectful of the processes set forth in the community, and we work within them.
+We respect the community’s processes and work within them.

-Acknowledging time and effort.
-We're respectful of the volunteer efforts that permeate the RIPE community.
-We're thoughtful when addressing the efforts of others, keeping in mind that work is done for the good of the community.
+Appreciative of time and effort.
+We respect the volunteer contributions that drive the RIPE community.
+We are thoughtful when responding to the contributions of others, keeping in mind that work is done for the good of the community.

-Being respectful of differing viewpoints and experiences.
-We're receptive to constructive comments and criticism, as the experiences and skill sets of other members contribute to the whole of our efforts.
+Accepting of differing viewpoints and experiences.
+We accept constructive comments and criticism, as the experiences and skills of others contribute to the whole of our efforts.

-Showing empathy towards other community members.
-We're attentive in our communications, whether in person or online, and we're tactful when approaching differing views.
+Showing empathy towards others.
+We are attentive in our communications, whether in person or online, and we're tactful when approaching differing views.

 Being considerate.
-Members of the community are considerate of their peers.
+We are considerate of our peers in the community.

-Being respectful.
-We're respectful of others, their positions, their skills, their commitments, and their efforts.
+Respectful.
+We respect others, their positions, their skills, their commitments, and their efforts.

-Gracefully accepting constructive criticism.
+Accepting of disagreement.
 When we disagree, we are courteous in raising our issues.

 Using welcoming and inclusive language.
 We're accepting of all who wish to take part in our activities, fostering an environment where anyone can participate and everyone can make a difference.

+While this list helps to clarify our expectations, it is only the unacceptable behaviours in the next section that may constitute a violation of the CoC.

-Unacceptable Behaviours
+Unacceptable Behaviours that Constitute a CoC Violation

-Behaviours that undermine these values undermine a positive environment will not be tolerated.
-This list of examples includes but is not limited to:
+Behaviours that undermine our values will not be tolerated.
+These include but are not limited to:

 Identity discrimination.
-Any behaviour or actions or presentation content displaying discrimination based on:
+Any behaviour, actions, or presentation content displaying discrimination based on:

 Age